Hardening Ubuntu Server After Install

 Setting Up SSH Key-Based Authentication

 Key-based authentication is more secure than password authentication because it cannot be brute-forced in the same way.
+The cryptographic strength of modern SSH keys makes them significantly harder to crack than even strong passwords.
 Create the required directory structure and set appropriate permissions:

 mkdir ~/.ssh